 - The Department of Revenue is responsible for the administration of the tax, child support, municipal finance and health insurance laws of the Commonwealth.

-The Massachusetts Health Policy Commission (HPC) is an independent state agency that develops policy to reduce health care cost growth and improve the quality of patient care.
-The HPC's mission is to advance a more transparent, accountable, and innovative health care system through its independent policy leadership and investment programs.
+The Massachusetts Health Policy Commission (HPC), established in 2012, is an independent state agency charged with monitoring health care spending growth in Massachusetts and providing data-driven policy recommendations regarding health care delivery and payment system reform.
+The HPC’s mission is to advance a more transparent, accountable, and innovative health care system through independent policy leadership and investment programs.
 The HPC’s goal is better health and better care – at a lower cost – across the Commonwealth.

-The agency’s main responsibilities are led by HPC staff (divided into six departments) and overseen by an 11-member Board of commissioners.
-HPC staff and commissioners work together collaboratively to monitor the performance of the health care system, including setting the health care cost growth benchmark; set standards for care delivery systems that are accountable to better meet patients’ medical, behavioral, and social needs; analyze the impact of health care market transactions on cost, quality, and access; and invest in community health care delivery and innovations.
+The agency’s main responsibilities are managed by HPC staff and overseen by an 11-member board of commissioners.
+HPC staff and commissioners work collaboratively to monitor and improve the performance of the health care system.
+Key activities include setting the health care cost growth benchmark; setting and monitoring provider and payer performance relative to the health care cost growth benchmark; creating standards for care delivery systems that are accountable to better meet patients’ medical, behavioral, and social needs; analyzing the impact of health care market transactions on cost, quality, and access; and investing in community health care delivery and innovations.